Oklahoma Sooners football: Texas

 The Red River Rivalry game is played annually in Dallas during the State Fair of Texas between Oklahoma and the Texas Longhorns.
 Since 1929, the game has been played at the Cotton Bowl, located approximately halfway between Norman and Austin.
 (Note: In 2018, in addition to their annual regular season matchup, Oklahoma and Texas played in the Big 12 Championship Game, which was held at AT&T Stadium in Arlington.)
 Seating for the game is split along the stadium's 50-yard line, with Oklahoma fans occupying the south half of the field and Texas fans occupying the north.
 For the majority of the 20th century, the game was a non-conference matchup, pitting Oklahoma of the Big Eight Conference against Texas of the Southwest Conference.
 In 1996, the two programs became part of the Big 12 Conference's South division.
 That year, Oklahoma won the first overtime game of the series after a tie the previous year.
 In 2024, both teams moved to the Southeastern Conference, where the rivalry has continued.
-Overall, Texas leads the series 64–51–5 through the end of the 2024 regular season.
+Texas leads the series 65–51–5 through the end of the 2025 regular season.